caroline-mccain/caroline-mccain.github.io/index.md

 ## Caroline McCain's Personal Portfolio

 Hello!
 Welcome to my portfolio.
 I am a sophomore at William & Mary studying Computer Science and Government.
+This website is currently a work in progress, and is being update with old and new projects over the next few weeks.

 You can find information about coding projects I've done [here](https://caroline-mccain.github.io/projects).
 My writing projects are available [here](https://caroline-mccain.github.io/writing).
 You can learn more about me [here](https://caroline-mccain.github.io/bio).